SuperOfficeDocs/superoffice-docs/docs/en/email/superoffice-for-outlook/learn/save-to-superoffice.md

 description: Save to SuperOffice
 keywords: SuperOffice for Outlook, Outlook, archive email, email, save to SuperOffice, send and archive, save attachment
 author: Erik Lebiko, Bergfrid Dias
-date: 09.20.2024
+date: 10.29.2024
 version_sofo: 2024.8.12
 topic: howto
 envir: cloud
 client: online
-language: en
 audience: person
 audience_tooltip: SuperOffice CRM
+language: en
 ---

 # Save to SuperOffice

 ## Archive email to SuperOffice

-To archive information from an email in Outlook and save it to SuperOffice
+To archive information from an email in Outlook and save it to SuperOffice:

 1. Open or select the email you want to archive.